Agenus Earnings Call Transcripts

 -

-New data show Buckball's durable efficacy in hard-to-treat cancers, with operational efficiencies reducing cash burn and multiple capital-raising proposals under review.
-Regulatory engagement is focused on accelerated approval, supported by mature data and strengthened leadership.
+New data for Buckball show durable responses in hard-to-treat cancers, with operational efficiencies reducing cash burn and multiple capital-raising proposals under review.
+Regulatory engagement is focused on accelerated approval in colorectal cancer, with parallel European efforts and a strengthened leadership team.

 Fiscal Year 2024